hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl_logging_configuration.html.markdown

 generic Log resource policy with a name `AWSWAF-LOGS`, if there are a large number of Web ACLs or the account frequently creates and destroys Web ACLs this policy will hit the max policy size and this resource type will fail to be created(Full details in this [issue](https://github.com/hashicorp/terraform-provider-aws/issues/25296)).
-To avoid this happening a specific resource policy can be manged see CloudWatch Log Group example below.
+To avoid this happening, a specific resource policy can be managed.
+See [CloudWatch Log Group](#with-cloudwatch-log-group-and-managed-cloudwatch-log-resource-policy) example below.

 ## Example Usage